chicagolug/chicagolug-pelican/faq.rst

 Kernel version numbers of this form are distribution kernels, meaning they are modified kernels produced by distributions.
 Please contact the relevant distributor; or check out http://mirrors.kernel.org/.

+See the Releases_ page for more info on distribution kernels.

+.. _Releases: |filename|releases.rst

 I need help building/patching/fixing Linux kernel/modules/drivers!
 ------------------------------------------------------------------